imp-nix/imp.lib/docs/src/getting-started.md

 ## Next steps

 Read about [directory-based imports](./concepts/directory-imports.md) to understand how imp maps files to attributes.
 If you're building NixOS or Home Manager configurations, [config trees](./guides/config-trees.md) show how directory paths can map directly to option paths.
 For larger projects, [the registry](./concepts/registry.md) provides named module references that survive refactoring.

+Once you have a registry, [export sinks](./concepts/exports.md) let features declare where their configuration lands rather than having consumers list every import.
+[Host declarations](./concepts/hosts.md) take this further: define `__host` in the registry and imp generates `nixosConfigurations` with sink imports, Home Manager integration, and config tree merging wired up.